sansumbrella/Choreograph/README.md

 ### Using the lerp specializations
 If you are using Cinder, the relevant specialization header should be included by Choreograph.hpp automatically.

+### Dependencies

+The base Choreograph library has no third-party dependencies, so you can use it with whatever other C++ library you like.
+It does require a modern compiler.
+Tested with Apple LLVM 5.1 (Clang 502).

+Choreograph's tests use the Catch framework, which is included in the tests/ directory.

+Choreograph's samples and dev application use Cinder for system interaction and graphics display.
+Any recent version of the glNext branch should work.
+Clone Choreograph to your blocks directory.

 #### History/Tweening alternatives:
 Cinder's Timeline is an excellent, production-ready tweening option.
 It is based on the previous version of Choreograph.
 Choreograph itself was originally inspired by Flash tweening libraries like Greensock's TweenMax.